ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 #  2
 ```

 In the above example, we find an exact match for our query `'dog'`.
-In the neural network attention layer, we are not working with strings - we are working with vectors.
-Our query, keys and values are all vectors:
+However, in a neural network, **we are not working with strings - we are working with tensors**.
+Our query, keys and values are all tensors:

 ```python
 query = [0, 0.9]